For this church:

 The nave and tower floors were subject to a detailed archaeological excavation in conjunction with works of repair during 1997.
-The foundations of the Norman nave were traced on the south side, and considerable evidence was found for foundations which pre-date the current upstanding fabric.
-Report by Trent and Peak Archaeological Trust awaited (as of September 1999).
+The foundations of the Norman nave were traced on the south side, and considerable evidence was found for foundations in the tower, the west end of the nave and south-east corner of the nave which pre-date the current upstanding fabric.

 The overall potential for the survival of below-ground archaeology in the churchyard is considered to be moderate and below the present interior floors (beyond what has already been excavated in 1997) is considered to be high.

 Exterior:Primarily ecclesiastical C12th-C20th, mainly human inhumation burials.
 Some possibility of domestic deposits given the central location of the church within the settlement and its known C12th origins.